floegerer/midicore/readme.md

 ## Installation

 - Download the current version of AHK at https://www.autohotkey.com/ or https://www.autohotkey.com/download/
-- Run the application by launching midilab.ahk
+- Run the application by launching midicore.ahk
 - Make sure the app runs in the correct folder if you eg. create a shortcut

 ## Shortcuts